madrisan/saltstack-gitlab-apiv4/README.md

-# saltstack-gitlab-apiv4
+# A SaltStack extension module for interacting with GitLab API v4

-A SaltStack extension module for interacting with GitLab API v4
+TODO